TRex22/COMS3007_ML_Labs/README.md

 	- make the code cleaner
 	- get rid of the todos which litter the code base
 	- move actual algorithm to class library so it can be seamlessly integrated into future projects
+	- Add abilit to remove only one channel of colour

 #OLD stuff